FrankSzendzielarz/SorobanRPCSDK/README.md

 ### Extended Deliverables

-On reflection, it became clear that with a .NET implementation of this, doorways opens to some other deliverables that would greatly broaden the reach.
+On reflection, it became clear that with a .NET implementation of this, doorways open to some other deliverables that would greatly broaden the reach.
 It seems at this point the cost/benefit could be worth it - adding a little complexity to get something much more accessible and without drawing resources too much from the main project.